-'Now,' whispered Archie.
-The two guns made but a single report, and the two bullets went straight to their mark in the broad breast of the bull, thus suddenly awakened to his peril.
-With a tremendous bellow the giant creature lowered his head and charged furiously up the bank.
-The slope was slight, and in an instant he was at the top and looking around for his assailants.
-The boys had separated, one to the right, the other to the left, and were reloading their guns with feverish haste.
+"Now," whispered Archie.
+The two guns made a single report, and the two bullets went straight to their mark in the broad breast of the bull, thus suddenly awakened to his peril.
+With a tremendous bellow the great creature lowered his head and charged furiously up the bank.
+The slope was slight, and in an instant he was at the top and looking round for his assailants.
+The boys had separated, one to the right and the other to the left, and were reloading their guns with feverish haste.

-He caught sight of Sautloulai first, and with another bellow bore swiftly down upon him.
+The bison caught sight of Sawtloulai first, and with another bellow bore swiftly down upon him.
 The clever Indian waited until he almost touched him, and then, stepping coolly to one side, resumed ramming down the powder.
-By the time the bison had checked his mad onset and returned to the charge, Sautloulai's gun was ready, and this time, as he dodged, he discharged it into his side, a little below the shoulder.
-Mortally wounded, yet still able to do mischief, the infuriated animal, at this moment seeing Archie, who, having reloaded, had hastened to his companion's aid, made a fierce dash at him, and the boy narrowly escaped his deadly horns.
+By the time the bison had checked his mad onset, and returned to the charge, Sawtloulai's gun was ready, and this time as he dodged he discharged it into his side a little below the shoulder.
+Mortally wounded, yet still able to do mischief, the infuriated animal, at this moment seeing Archie, who, having reloaded, had hastened to his companion's aid, made a fierce clash at him, and the boy narrowly escaped his deadly horns.
 But a quick spring aside saved him, and the bison crashed into a clump of trees instead.
 In so doing he tripped and fell.
 Archie saw his opportunity, and seized it.
-Before the creature could regain his feet, another bullet had gained its way to his vitals.
+Before the creature could regain his feet another bullet had found its way to his vitals.
 He strove gallantly to rise, but the weakness of death was upon him.
-He got as far as his knees, and remained there a few seconds, swaying from side to side, the blood pouring from his wounds and crimson foam dripping from his mouth.
+He got as far as his knees, and remained there a few seconds, swaying from side to side, the blood pouring from his wounds, and crimson foam dripping from his mouth.
 Then, with a pitiful sound, half-groan, half-roar, he fell over, a shudder ran through his mighty frame, and he was dead.

-'Hurrah!
-Hurrah!' shouted Archie, as, grasping Sautloulai's hand, he danced three times round the huge carcase.
-'What will father and Akaitchko say now?
-We've killed our buffalo in spite of them, and the five pounds are ours.
-Ours, Sautloulai; ours, my hearty! and won't we have a fine time making them fly?
-Just wait till we get to Fort William.'
+"Hurrah! hurrah!" shouted Archie, as, grasping Sawtloulai's hand, he danced three times round the huge carcass.

+"What will father and Akaitchko say now?
+We've killed our buffalo in spite of them, and the five pounds are ours-ours, Sawtloulai-ours, my hearty, and won't we have a fine time making them fly?
+Just wait till we get to Fort William."

-'Is Sautloulai to have some of the money?' asked the Indian shyly.
+"Is Sawtloulai to have some of the money?" asked the Indian shyly.

-'Why, of course you are!' cried Archie.
-'The buffalo is as much yours as mine.
-But come, let us run back to the camp, and tell them the good news.'
+"Why, of course you are," cried Archie; "the buffalo is as much yours as mine.
+But come, let us run back to the camp and tell them the good news."

-Leaving the guns beside the carcase, the boys set off at their best pace for the camp, and did not take long to reach it.
-The men were getting dinner ready when they arrived, and Archie burst in upon them, panting out-
+Leaving their guns beside the carcass, the boys set off at their best pace for the camp, and did not take long to reach it.
+The men were getting dinner ready when they arrived, and Archie burst in upon them panting out:

-'We've killed a buffalo-a great big one!'
+"We've killed a buffalo, a great big one."

-'None of your tricks, you rogue,' said the factor, taking his son playfully by the ear.
-'Are you in earnest?'
+"None of your tricks, you rogue," said the factor, taking his son playfully by the ear.
+"Are you in earnest?"

-'Of course I am!' exclaimed Archie, 'Ask Sautloulai.'
+"Of course I am," exclaimed Archie.
+"Ask Sawtloulai."

-Sautloulai was too much out of breath to say anything, but nodded his head vigorously, while a triumphant smile spread over his face.
-The questions then poured in thick and fast, and when the whole story was told, the men could hardly wait to eat their dinner, so impatient were they to see the bison for themselves.
+Sawtloulai was too much out of breath to say anything, but nodded his head vigorously, while a triumphant smile spread over his face.
+The questions then poured in thick and fast, and when the whole story was told the men could hardly wait to eat their dinner, so impatient were they to see the bison for themselves.